HyperspaceMadness/Mega_Bezel/README.md

 - **Compare Area:  LEFT | RIGHT | TOP | BOTTOM**
   - Which part of the screen should we show the comparison image
 - **Splitscreen Position**
-  - Shift the split in the middle of the screen towards the left or right
+  - Shift the split in the middle of the screen towards the one side or the other
 - **Freeze CRT Tube (Freeze Left, New changes on Right)**
   - Freeze an image of the CRT tube at the current time on one side of the screen, while the area on the other side keeps updating to user changes
 - **Freeze Graphics (Freeze Left, New changes on Right)**